Ixooman/vs-s3-api-test/README.md

 A comprehensive testing framework for verifying S3 API compatibility in custom storage systems.
 This tool helps developers and system administrators validate that their S3-compatible storage implementations correctly handle the full range of S3 operations.

+The framework includes both a modern Python-based testing framework and legacy AWS CLI test scripts for comprehensive S3 API validation.

 ## Features

 - **Comprehensive Testing**: Tests all major S3 operations including buckets, objects, multipart uploads, versioning, tagging, and more